 GPS Coordinates: 6.312051, 116.431844 (see Location Map)

 Pirasan Trail is the longest but easiest route.
-It is nearly 4 KM (2.5 Mile) one way, which takes 2.5 hours.
-You would walk under hot sun in return trip though.
+It is nearly 4 KM (2.5 miles) one way, which takes 2.5 hours.
+You would walk under the hot sun on the return trip, though.
 The route covers about 10 peaks.
-This way passes through more vegetation, so you see more variety of flowers and plant.
+This way passes through more vegetation, so you see a greater variety of flowers and plants.

 Video walk-through below: